mzemel/mzemel.github.io/_posts/articles/2021-01-01-learning-to-unlearn.md

 White people working towards Black liberation should be engaged in <i>unabashed celebration</i> of Black people and culture.
 Consume so much Black media that the symbol of Black skin becomes like the yellow triangle: ubiquitous, and therefore meaningless.
 Watch Black comedy, listen to Black podcasts, watch Black movies <i>besides</i> Hidden Figures and Twelve Years a Slave.
 Watch The Boondocks, Insecure, Dear White People, and Sorry to Bother You.
 Spend less time posting about White supremacy to your White Instagram followers, and get together to watch a Black movie instead.

-By intentionally culturing positive connotations with symbols like Black skin, Black dress, Black hair, Black food, eventually the idea of Blackness as anything negative will fade.
+By intentionally cultivating positive connotations with symbols like Black skin, Black dress, Black hair, Black food, eventually the idea of Blackness as anything negative will fade.
 Black neighborhoods will seem less scary, Black candidates will shine brighter, and we’ll stop participating in identity politics to the point where we can take action along class lines, together.

 # Citations